 NEBWG understands the value of membership in providing an unbiased perspective, as well as checks and balances to prevent any perception of the abuse of power.
 NEBWG membership witnessing conduct inconsistent with our Statement of Inclusion and Professional Conduct Guidelines are strongly encouraged to report such events to the Executive Committee or the NEBWG Ombudsperson.
 NEBWG will not tolerate any form of retaliation against persons who report such events or assist in an investigation.
 All individuals whose conduct is reported are considered innocent until a preponderance of evidence shows conduct inconsistent with the Professional Conduct Guidelines.
-Likewise, all persons reporting such conduct are presumed to be acting reasonably and in good faith until a preponderance of evidence suggests an insincere intent or action.
-It is the NEBWG's policy that all transactions will be accurately reflected in its books and records.
-This, of course, means that falsification of books and records and the creation or maintenance of any off-the-record bank accounts are strictly prohibited.
-Officers and office managers are expected to record all transactions accurately in the organization's books and records, and to be honest and forthcoming with the NEBWG's independent auditors.
+Likewise, all persons reporting such conduct are presumed to be acting reasonably and in good faith, until a preponderance of evidence suggests an insincere intent or action.